barrucadu/govuk-rota-generators/README.markdown

 ## Demo

-There is a sample data file, `static/demo.csv`:
+There is a sample data file, `demo.csv`:

 ```
 > ./cli.py static/demo.csv